garrettbland/eleventykit/readme.md

 ## Adding pages

 By default, all pages are located in `src/pages`.
-Add all of your pages or subdirectories here
+Add all of your pages and subdirectories here.
+By default I have created all files with the `.liquid` extension.
+You are totally free to use whatever flavor you want, [eleventy supports a large list of template languages](https://www.11ty.dev/docs/languages).

+> If you change, make sure to add in the desired language to the purge array, found in `tailwind.config.js` .
+By default, its `'./src/**/*.liquid'`

 ## Using Icons